-We live in the technological age.
+We live in a technological age.
 Today, we use technology to interact with friends on social media, to do our weekly grocery shopping, to watch a movie and for dozens of other purposes.
 There is now a greater IT focus than ever before in every industry that you can think of.

 With IT and computer skills being a part of everyday life, it is unsurprising that many students choose to specialise in technology-related subjects at university.
 This is turning out to be a shrewd move.
 There is a well-publicised skills shortage in IT that is a headache for businesses but can spell good news for tech graduates – especially at a time when those graduating in other subjects are struggling to find a job that relates to their field of study.